 As NPR's Carrie Johnson reports, people who study national security say the number of criminals who turn to extremism behind bars is small, but worrisome.

-Professor MARK HAMM (Indiana State University): I mean this is fairly remarkable, that you can send somebody off to a maximum security prison and while behind bars they can still wage a terrorist attack.
+MARK HAMM: I mean this is fairly remarkable, that you can send somebody off to a maximum security prison and while behind bars they can still wage a terrorist attack.

-Dr. GREGORY SAATHOFF (University of Virginia): Depending on budgets and priorities, there are some states that are much less able to devote resources, just in terms of understanding what's going on within their prisons.
+GREGORY SAATHOFF: Depending on budgets and priorities, there are some states that are much less able to devote resources, just in terms of understanding what's going on within their prisons.

-Ms. LAURA MURPHY (American Civil Liberties Union): This approach is just a recipe for sensationalizing and scaring people and turning neighbor against neighbor and it promotes racial profiling and religious intolerance.
+LAURA MURPHY: This approach is just a recipe for sensationalizing and scaring people and turning neighbor against neighbor and it promotes racial profiling and religious intolerance.

 JOHNSON: But Congressman Peter King, a Republican from New York who's leading the hearing, told Fox News he's not scapegoating a whole religion.

-Representative PETER KING (Republican, New York): Prisoners in jail often are looking for a new alternative.
+PETER KING: Prisoners in jail often are looking for a new alternative.
 And being converted to Islam, there's actually nothing wrong with that.
 In fact, in many cases it's ideal for prisoners.
 This is the religion they've been looking for.